 Carbonated water: sparkling water and natural effervescent water: what are the differences?

-Carbonated water is a mineral water particularly rich in carbon dioxide (also called CO2, or even carbon dioxide or E290).
-In some waters it is naturally present, while in others it is added before bottling.
-This explain the presence of the so much loved or hated bubbles.
+Carbonated water is mineral water particularly rich in carbon dioxide (also called CO2, or even carbon dioxide or E290).
+In some waters, it is naturally present, while in others it is added before bottling.
+This explains the presence of the so much loved or hated bubbles.

 Natural Effervescent Water

 It flows from the naturally rich source of bicarbonates and does not undergo any treatment: the natural effervescence combines with the mineral salts and other elements contained in the water.